yiisoft/docs/guide/en/start/hello.md

 Through this tutorial, you will learn three things:

-1. how to create an handler to respond to requests,
+1. how to create a handler to respond to requests,
 2. how to create a [view](../structure/view.md) to compose the response's content, and
 3. how an application dispatches requests to [handlers](../structure/handler.md).